 Federal Work-Study is awarded on a first come first served basis to students with financial need.
 Complete the Free Application for Federal Student Aid (FAFSA) by February 15th.
 Students must accept their work study award online by July 1st to be eligible for placement.

-Students must be admitted to and in regular attendance at the University and in good standing for financial aid to work under the Federal Work-Study program.
 Eligible students work 10 to 20 hours a week.
 Unlike other federal financial aid, Federal Work Study funds are not posted to student accounts as a credit.
 Instead, these funds are paid bi-weekly to help the student with living expenses.
 Students awarded Federal Work Study will need to pay outstanding fee balances by other means.

 Federal Work Study jobs will be posted in banner on August 1st and will continually be updated for the Fall and Spring semesters.
 Students awarded in this program choose the job in which they are interested and must interview for the position and have the department and Financial Aid and Scholarships office sign off on an interview form and return the copy to the hiring department.
 Interview forms are found in banner.